mmuller88/mmblog/content/cdk-multistack-eng/index.md

 cdk deploy "$ STACK_NAME_PRODUCTION" --profile = prod
 ```

 It would be great if I could simply specify the profile name when defining it in the multistack.
-This disadvantage is of course not really bad, since in a reasonable pipeline the test stack should only be carried out on its own and after the test phase the production stack is deployed.
+This disadvantage is of course not really bad, since in a proper pipeline the test stack should run first and after passed test an a manual approval the production stack is deployed.

 **EDIT:** I received feedback that there is already a workaround for this in the npm registry: https://github.com/hupe1980/cdk-multi-profile-plugin